 1. Is Solana yield farming safer than Ethereum farming?

-2. Why are fees so much lower on Solana?
+2. Why are Solana fees so much lower than Ethereum?

-4. Does Solana have less liquidity than EVM chains?
+4. Does Solana have enough liquidity for serious yield farming?

 Was this article helpful to you?
 Please tell us what you liked or didn't like in the comments below.